Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 MARKET SUMMARY:

-Corn futures are narrowly mixed at midday Thursday; soybean futures are 2 to
+Corn futures are flat to 1 cent lower at midday Monday; soybean futures are

-4 cents lower; wheat futures are flat to 5 cents higher.
-The U.S. stock market
+7 to 8 cents higher; wheat futures are narrowly mixed.
+The U.S. stock market is

-is weaker with the S&P 20 lower.
-The U.S. Dollar Index is 50 points higher.
-The
+mixed at midday with the S&P up 5.
+The U.S. Dollar Index is flat.
+The interest

-interest rate products are weaker.
-Energy trade is mostly lower with crude off
+rate products are weaker.
+Energy trade is firmer with crude up .40 and natural

-.20 and natural gas off .03.
-Livestock trade is mixed with cattle scoring fresh
+gas is .08 higher.
+Livestock trade is mixed with cattle leading.
+Precious

 CORN:

-remaining solid in the interim.
-On the December chart, the 20-day moving
+in the short term.
+On the December chart, support is the 20-day moving average

 SOYBEANS:

-American weather looks to be a nonissue into early planting for Brazil with
+nationally.
+South American weather looks to be a nonissue in the short-term

 WHEAT: